awsdocs/amazon-eks-user-guide/doc_source/network_reqs.md

 | `kubernetes.io/role/elb` | `1` |

 **Note**
 The Kubernetes service controller will examine the route table of subnets tagged with the cluster name tag to attempt to determine if the subnet is private or public if role tags are not explicitly added.
-However, we recommend you do not rely on this behavior, and instead explcitly add the private/public role tags as outlined above.
-The AWS load balancer controller will not examine route tables, and explictly requires the private/public role tags to be present for auto discovery to work\.
+However, we recommend you do not rely on this behavior, and instead explicitly add the private/public role tags as outlined above.
+The AWS load balancer controller will not examine route tables, and requires the private/public role tags to be present for auto discovery to work\.